MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ms.lastreviewed: 12/03/2018
 ---

-# Quickstart: Create a Linux server virtual machine by using PowerShell in Azure Stack
+# Quickstart: Create a Linux server virtual machine using PowerShell in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*